Opening Documents with Linked Objects

 The easiest security warning to miss may be Excel’s.
 Be aware that when you open an Excel document containing a linked table, you may not be seeing the updated data.
 You will instead see a security warning at the top of your document.

-If the only links within your document are from EViews, select Enable this content, and click OK.
+If the only links within your document are from EViews, select , and click .

 My External Application is Not Responding